'A story that must be told': Bardstown podcast reaches national audience

-LOUISVILLE, Ky. — 'Bardstown', the podcast, is four episodes into its ten episode series, and gaining a national following.
+LOUISVILLE, Ky. — 'Bardstown', the podcast, is four episodes into its 10 episode series, and gaining a national following.

-You've probably heard of the cases before, including Bardstown Police Officer Jason Ellis, who ambushed on his way home from work, Teacher Kathy Netherland and her teenage daughter Samantha Netherland, who were brutally murdered inside their home, 35-year-old Mother Crystal Rogers who is missing, considered dead, and her father Tommy Ballard, who shot and killed only 16-months later.
+You've probably heard of the cases before, including Bardstown police officer Jason Ellis, who ambushed on his way home from work; teacher Kathy Netherland and her teenage daughter Samantha Netherland, who were brutally murdered inside their home; 35-year-old mother Crystal Rogers who is missing, considered dead; and Crystal's father, Tommy Ballard, who was shot and killed only 16 months later.

-‘Bardstown’ Producer, Writer Jessica Noll said, “There's so many cases.
+‘Bardstown’ producer and writer Jessica Noll said, “There are so many cases.
 They're unsolved.
-It’s the most beautiful small town in America, and I think that juxtaposition between beautiful, historic and dark and secrets is a story that must me told and these victims stories must be told."
+It’s the most beautiful small town in America, and I think that juxtaposition between beautiful, historic and dark and secrets is a story that must be told and these victims stories must be told."

 RELATED | Bardstown: The ‘Most Beautiful Small Town in America’ harbors dark, deadly secrets

-"I actually got started with Bardstown back in 2013 when Jason Ellis was ambushed off of Exit 34 and I investigated his case extensively when I was working in Cincinnati because that's where he was from,” Noll explained.
+"I actually got started with Bardstown back in 2013 when Jason Ellis was ambushed off of Exit 34 and I investigated his case extensively when I was working in Cincinnati because that's where he was from,” explained Noll, who is also an investigative journalist.

 Noll and McAlister started podcast production in July, when they spent a week in Bardstown talking to police, victims’ families, a former mayor, historian and others who know the town well.